 Bikram yoga is felt to be more rigid than hot yoga because it has a clearly defined set of 26 poses and 2 breathing exercises that you repeat in each session.
 The poses are not only repeated in each session, but the order in which they are done is fixed.
 On the other hand, hot yoga instructors may incorporate different poses based on the class they are teaching or their personal style.
 Some poses do repeat, but never in a fixed order.

 A Bikram yoga session lasts for 90 minutes, while a hot yoga session typically lasts shorter.
 Some experts believe that an hour of sweating the toxins out is more than enough to account for an efficient workout.
 However, doing authentic Bikram-style yoga requires 90 minutes because that’s how long it takes to go through the 26-poses routine.

 If you like interacting with other students in your yoga class, Bikram may not be the best style for you.
 Students should remain silent throughout a Bikram yoga session, and all interaction is strongly discouraged, which is usually not the case with any hot yoga class.

-Fit Athletic offers different hot yoga classes for you to choose from.
-Try out Vinyasa Mixed at Fit Downtown or Fit Solana Beach, flowing from Ashtanga to Hatha to Vinyasa to improve balance, flexibility, and strength.
+Fit Athletic offers different hot yoga classes and aqua deep water aerobics for you to choose from.
+Try out Vinyasa Mixed at Gyms in Downtown, Carmel Mountain Fit or Fit Solana Beach, flowing from Ashtanga to Hatha to Vinyasa to improve balance, flexibility, and strength.
 Or challenge yourself in Fit Downtown’s Heated Inversion Flow class, in a studio heated to 95 degrees.
 If you are keen on trying out Bikram-style yoga, Fit Downtown offers Hot Yoga, a mix of traditional-style yoga and Bikram.